Nemocas/AbstractAlgebra.jl/docs/src/extending_abstractalgebra.md

 ```

 Groups should only extend at least one of these.
 The one that is required
-depends on if the group is additative (commutative) or not.
+depends on if the group is additive (commutative) or multiplicative.

 ## Basic manipulation

-If one would like to implement a ring, this is the basic manipulation methods
+If one would like to implement a ring, these are the basic manipulation methods
 that all rings should extend:

 ```@docs